MicrosoftDocs/azure-devops-docs/docs/package/gradle/pull-package-gradle.md

 ---

-# Install a Maven artifact using Gradle in a Azure DevOps Services build
+# Install a Maven artifact using Gradle in an Azure DevOps Services build

 **Azure DevOps Services** | **TFS 2018**

 Gradle is a popular build tool for Java applications and the primary build tool for Android.
-Learn how to download a Maven artifact using Gradle during a Azure DevOps Services build of your application.
+Learn how to download a Maven artifact using Gradle during an Azure DevOps Services build of your application.

 ## Prerequisites